LNG sellers will become more like widget makers

 The answer is simple.
 A combination of

-• the normal end of a buyers cycle
+- the normal end of a buyer cycle

-No matter what fantastic explanation some might pull out of their sleeves for the current dilemma, it’s still the usual cycles.
+No matter what fantastic explanation some might pull out of their sleeves for the current dilemma, it’s still the usual cycle.
 Nothing more.

 The Stone Age did not end for the lack of stone.
 Mesopotamia was famous for having little stone available so people moved away from using stone tools and invented copper tools.
-The new technology spreads quickly to the then known world and ended the Stone Age everywhere even as there was no shortage of stone in all those areas.
+The new technology spread quickly to the then-known world and ended the Stone Age everywhere even as there was no shortage of stone in all those areas.

 Leave a Reply